-- 66% of new ERS members leave before 5 years - Regular State employees must work 5 years before their benefits become vested. - Members who leave the plan before 5 years must forfeit contributions from their employer made on their behalf. - Another 19% of new members still working after 5 years will leave before 25 years of service, long enough to qualify for reduced benefits. - 14% of all paid Regular State members hired next year will still be working after 28 years, long enough to qualify for unreduced benefits under the Rule of "80" (Age + Years of Service)
+- 64% of new ERS members (at age 25) leave before 5 years - Regular State employees must work 5 years before their benefits become vested. - Members who leave the plan before then must forfeit contributions from their employer made on their behalf. - Another 17% of new members still working after 5 years will leave before 15 years of service, long enough to qualify for reduced benefits. - 14% of Regular State members hired next year (age 25) will still be working after 28 years, long enough to qualify for reduced benefits under the system's rules for retirement eligibility.